Examining Google’s “People Also View” Results in AI Tools (SGE) While Browsing from Search & Discover

 But People also view is different from People also search for.

 People also view shows web results or videos that are related to the current result a user is on from Search or Discover.
-These also appear in SGE while browsing, below the generative AI-powered key points, rather than in the SERP.
+These also appear in AI tools while browsing, below the generative AI-powered key points, rather than in the SERP.
 This prevents the user from pogo-sticking altogether, in theory.

-Btu what I don’t know is how People also view results get surfaced; are they web results that simply rank for the same query (in the same SERP), or are they relevant in another way?
-I suspect it’s the latter, or perhaps a combo, but we’ll see!
+Are they web results that simply rank for the same query (in the same SERP), or are they relevant in another way?

 Also, don’t confuse People also view on Google Search with People also viewed on LinkedIn. 😉